He's So Fine

 "He's So Fine" is a song written by Ronnie Mack.
-It was recorded by The Chiffons who topped the Billboard Hot 100 for four weeks in the spring of 1963.
-One of the most instantly recognizable golden oldies with its doo-lang doo-lang doo-lang background vocal, "He's So Fine" is also renowned as the plaintiff song in the famous plagiarism case against George Harrison's "My Sweet Lord".
+It was recorded by the Chiffons who topped the Billboard Hot 100 for four weeks in the spring of 1963.
+One of the most instantly recognizable golden oldies with its doo-lang doo-lang doo-lang background vocal, "He's So Fine" is also renowned as the song in the famous plagiarism case against George Harrison's "My Sweet Lord".

 Country music singer Jody Miller scored a top-ten hit of her own in 1971 with her cover of "He's So Fine".

 The Chiffons version

 Background

 "He's So Fine" was written by Ronald Mack, an acquaintance of the Chiffons' members who set himself up as their manager after overhearing them harmonise in their high school's lunch room.
-Mack elicited the interest of Bright Tunes Corporation, a production company run by the Tokens, who produced the Chiffons singing "He's So Fine", and two other Mack compositions at Capitol Recording Studios (New York, 165 W. 46th St.)
+Mack elicited the interest of Bright Tunes Corporation, a production company run by the Tokens, who produced the Chiffons singing "He's So Fine", and two other Mack compositions at Capitol Recording Studios (New York, 165 W. 46th St.).

 The Tokens themselves – who had never previously played on a recording session – provided the instrumentation, with the services of drummer Gary Chester.